 Nearly half of all households in the United States have at least one dog and 39 percent of households have at least one cat.
 We love our pets, and they provide us with plenty of love in return.
 Studies show pets also can reduce allergies in children, lower stress and blood pressure, and even make a person live longer.
 Tragically, however, shelters and veterinarians euthanize approximately 500,000 pets each year when their owners predecease them.

-At Biddinger & Estelle, PC, we help pet owners ensure their beloved animal companions will receive proper care when the owner can no longer provide it.
+At Biddinger, Schrot & Rolando, PC, we help pet owners ensure their beloved animal companions will receive proper care when the owner can no longer provide it.